viabtc/viabtc_exchange_server/README.md

 Every process runs in deamon and starts with a watchdog process.
 It will automatically restart within 1s when crashed.

-The best practice of deploying the instance is in the following directory structure:
+(out of date)The best practice of deploying the instance is in the following directory structure:

 ```
 matchengine